OkwirFrances/Group_A_project/README.md

 ## Description

-This is a student Tracting System WebApp created using:
+This is a student Tracking System WebApp created using:

  * Django REST Framework as backend
  * React as frontend